-In custom Text Analytics for health, entities are relevant pieces of information that are extracted from your unstructured input text.
+In Conversational Language Understanding, entities are relevant pieces of information that are extracted from your utterances.
 An entity can be extracted by different methods.
 They can be learned through context, matched from a list, or detected by a prebuilt recognized entity.
 Every entity in your project is composed of one or more of these methods, which are defined as your entity's components.
 When an entity is defined by more than one component, their predictions can overlap.
 You can determine the behavior of an entity prediction when its components overlap by using a fixed set of options in the Entity options.

 An entity component determines a way you can extract the entity.
 An entity can contain one component, which would determine the only method that would be used to extract the entity, or multiple components to expand the ways in which the entity is defined and extracted.

-The learned component uses the entity tags you label your text with to train a machine learned model.
-The model learns to predict where the entity is, based on the context within the text.
-Your labels provide examples of where the entity is expected to be present in text, based on the meaning of the words around it and as the words that were labeled.
-This component is only defined if you add labels to your data for the entity.
-If you do not label any data, it will not have a learned component.
+The learned component uses the entity tags you label your utterances with to train a machine learned model.
+The model learns to predict where the entity is, based on the context within the utterance.
+Your labels provide examples of where the entity is expected to be present in an utterance, based on the meaning of the words around it and as the words that were labeled.
+This component is only defined if you add labels by tagging utterances for the entity.
+If you do not tag any utterances with the entity, it will not have a learned component.

 The list component represents a fixed, closed set of related words along with their synonyms.
 The component performs an exact text match against the list of values you provide as synonyms.
 Each synonym belongs to a "list key", which can be used as the normalized, standard value for the synonym that will return in the output if the list component is matched.
 List keys are not used for matching.